 Black and white photography is a great way to capture textures.
-It is also a wonderful way to focus on your subject without the colors distracting the viewer.
-The light and shadows are the only defining aspects, making a black and white image look more dramatic than a color image in many use cases.
+It is also a wonderful draw focus to your subject without the colors distracting the viewer.
+The light and shadows are the only defining aspects, making a black-and-white image look more dramatic.

-Microsoft Photos is a built-in app available in all editions of Windows 10, so there is no need to install it.
+Microsoft Photos is a built-in app available in all editions of Windows 10 and 11, so there is no need to install it.
 The process to edit the photo is also quite simple.
-Just remember to save a copy instead of overwriting the color photo in case the dramatic effect you were imagining doesn’t turn up to be so great.
+Just remember to save a copy instead of overwriting the color photo in case the dramatic effect you were imagining doesn’t turn out as you had hoped.

 1) Right-click the image to open the context menu.